TheTalkingWeed/PythonProjectCreator/README.md

 `pyinstaller -F mkpoj.py`

-This command will generate a folder named "mkproj" that contains the executable file for your operating system.
+This command will generate a two folders named `build` and `dist` and a file named `mkproj.spec`.The `dist` folder contains the executable file for your operating system.

 ## Usage
 To use the program, simply run the executable file generated in the "dist" folder.